KeTchUP42/flash/docs/manual/components/obstacles/Obstacles.md

  ## Obstacles

  These components are designed to create locations and levels.
-They are also designed to create an interesting environment.

  * [DullBlock](DullBlock.md)
  * [DullInvisibleBlock](DullInvisibleBlock.md)